James Cockie: The Earl of Mar's ewer

 The National Museums of Scotland has a jug or ewer made of rock crystal with silver-gilt mounts which are thought to be the work of James Cockie and his workshop.
 The ewer mounts were made in Edinburgh in the reign of Mary, Queen of Scots and the lid was engraved with the heraldry of John Erskine and Annabell Murray, Countess of Mar.
 Erskine became Earl of Mar in 1565.
 The Deacon of the Goldsmiths who assayed the silver work was George Heriot.

-Another ewer of silver or tortoise-shell with silver mounts, said to have been a gift to the Earl of Mar from Queen Elizabeth at the time of the baptism of James VI, was destroyed in the fire at Alloa in August 1801.
-Elizabeth also gave him a silver and mother of pearl basin and laver during his embassy to London in 1601 when the secret correspondence was arranged.
+Another ewer of silver or tortoise-shell with silver mounts, said to have been a gift to the Earl of Mar from Queen Elizabeth at the time of the baptism of James VI, was destroyed in the fire at Alloa Tower in August 1801.
+Elizabeth also gave Mar a silver and mother of pearl basin and laver during his embassy to London in 1601 when the secret correspondence was arranged.
 These objects are sometimes confused with the crystal ewer.

 A silver cup made by Henry Thomson used at Forgue has Cockie's assay mark as Deacon in 1563.
 The cup was presented to the church in 1633 by James Crichton of Frendraught.